malekhnovich/baseballDataVis/README.md

     required a person to look at it for a while to see the trend.
 3.The graph of hr and handedness  with average equailing x2 confuses the viewer of the graph "keep it simple"

 4. Bargraph of handedness and hr shows a specific trend that can be noticed right away.
+5. Why is there a k on the y axis and why isn't average showing the number as a decimal